NYC Commercial Sales Volume Peaks in 2012

 In comparison to last year, 2012 saw an overall increase in sales volume of 4 percent.
 This was mostly due to the surge registered in the last quarter of the year, when the numbers show that the commercial sales volume shot up by 73 percent from the previous quarter.

-The $11.1 billion recorded in Q4 2012 was the highest quarterly value registered in the last five years.
+The $11.1 billion recorded in the fourth quarter of 2012 was the highest quarterly value registered in the last five years.

 This five-year high is also supported by the number of commercial transactions.
 As the chart shows, these values registered a 20 percent increase in comparison to the previous year.